-I strongly suggest that, when we cover a concept in class, such as loops or arrays, you take a little time as soon as possible after the class to write a little "play" program to make sure you understand.
-Since this classroom has computers, you can also follow along on one of them, but don't store anything permanent on their C: drives.
+I strongly suggest that, when we cover a concept in class, such as loops or arrays, you take a little time as soon as possible after the class to write a little "play" program to make sure you understand, since the material will be freshest in your memory.
+Since the ECSS 2.312 classroom has computers, you can also follow along on one of them, but don't store anything permanent on their C: drives.
+Also, do not let trying things out distract you from the lecture.
 You can also use the VideoNotes and the MyProgrammingLab exercises associated with the textbook.

 This class will move fairly quickly through the material you should have learned either in CS1336 or in high school.
 If you took Java, you will find C++ syntactically pretty similar, but there are real differences.
 We'll do a lot of programming, and I'll show PowerPoint slides in class as well as writing actual code.
 By the end of the semester you will have a real working knowledge of C++ and some basic programming concepts.

 Take a look at Notes for Students, but let me say a few things here.
 I will expect that you show up for class.
 I will take attendance, but it will not be figured into your grade.
 I expect that when you are in class, you will pay attention to whoever is speaking, whether it is me or a student.
-Use of cell phones is not permitted, and computers are to be used only for classwork.
-You may be called upon to answer a question.
-You will need your Clicker, since there may be impromptu questions that can be answered with it.
+Use of cell phones is not permitted.
+You may be called upon to answer a question; be alert and ready.

 a personal copy, you have two choices.
 The

 Express Edition is a free limited product that will be fine for